mfaden/mfaden.github.io/index.md

 * loves meteorits
 * doesn't like to shave

+As dalby said:
-Quote: "But without the dark, we'd never see the stars"
+> But without the dark, we'd never see the stars